weilyu/tab-504-checker/readme.md

 To change the interval at which the extension checks for "504" errors:

 1. Open the `background.js` file in a text editor.
-2. Locate the line with the `setInterval` function:
+2. Locate the line with the `chrome.alarms.create` function:

-   setInterval(checkTabs, 10000);
+   chrome.alarms.create("checkTabsAlarm", { periodInMinutes: 0.5 });

-3. Change `10000` (10,000 milliseconds) to your desired interval in milliseconds.
-For example, to check every 5 seconds, change it to:
+3. Change `0.5` (0.5 minutes) to your desired interval in minutes.
+For example, to check every 1 minute, change it to:

-   setInterval(checkTabs, 5000);
+   chrome.alarms.create("checkTabsAlarm", { periodInMinutes: 1 });

 4. Save the changes and reload the extension in Chrome: